gabekahen/joshuakahen.com/index.md

 #### ..
 Asleep?

 If his eyes are closed, Joshua is likely asleep.
 Joshua will often open his eyes if he is awake, but may close them for a few seconds at a time.

+#### ..
+Naked?

+Although Joshua does have clothes, he does at times go without them.
+If a large amount of Joshua's skin is exposed to view, he is likely not wearing any clothes (naked).

+#### Touching, Seeing, Hearing, Tasting, Smelling?

+Presumably, though he has not directly conveyed his experience of these senses to us - see [Talking](#-talking).